European-Unified-ID/EUID-docs/docs/ref-info/glossary-uid.md

 <dd>A private instance of the Operator Service, run by a <a href="#gl-private-operator">Private Operator</a>.</dd>

 <dt><MdxJumpAnchor id="gl-public-key"><a href="#gl-public-key">Public key</a></MdxJumpAnchor></dt>
-<dd>For client-side publisher integrations, the public key is one of the two values issued to publishers as their EUID credentials.
+<dd>For client-side publisher integrations, the public key is one of the two values issued to publishers to uniquely identify the account.
 For details, see <a href="../getting-started/gs-credentials#subscription-id-and-public-key">Subscription ID and Public Key</a>.</dd>

 <dt><MdxJumpAnchor id="gl-public-operator"><a href="#gl-public-operator">Public Operator</a></MdxJumpAnchor></dt>
 <dd>A Public <a href="#gl-operator">Operator</a> is an entity that runs a public instance of the EUID Operator Service.
 For example, The Trade Desk currently serves as a Public Operator for the EUID framework, available to all participants.</dd>